A DHD Boot Camp Project

-As part of the 2019-2020 DHD Boot Camp, we are building a new calculator that is intended to evaluate a membership’s relationship and status with the credit union, and based on a CU-defined set of parameters, present a list of possible things to sell to that member based on their unique situation.
-For now we’re dubbing this new engine “Nostradamus,” after the 16th century French astrologer and physician known for his predictions.
+As a result of the 2019-2020 DHD Boot Camp, we built a new calculator that is intended to evaluate a membership’s relationship and status with the credit union, and based on a CU-defined set of parameters, present a list of possible things to sell to that member based on their unique situation.
+We are dubbing this new engine “Nostradamus,” after the 16th century French astrologer and physician known for his predictions.

 DHD Boot Camp Champions

 Specifications for the first phase of this project were defined after numerous contacts with some very dedicated and hard-working participants from the 2019-2020 DHD Boot Camp:

 - David Jezewski, President/CEO, and Erin Beese, Marketing and Communications Director, Community Star CU (a CU*Answers client)

 - Karen Padrevita, Marketing Manager, Metrum Community CU (a CU*NorthWest client)

 - The Config: A new configuration that includes a set of evaluation criteria that can be defined by the credit union, and a corresponding list of products and services to sell based on the results of that criteria.